Skip to main content

 }

-Proof generation is CPU-intensive - generating a Groth16 proof can take 1-5 seconds on a modern device.
+Proof generation is CPU-intensive — generating a Groth16 proof takes 2-8 seconds in the browser and 1-3 seconds in Node.js.
 In browser applications, run the prover in a Web Worker to avoid blocking the main thread:

 // prover-worker.ts